pgragnic/DataEngineering/6. Capstone Project/readme.md

 ## SQL queries

+Here are 3 SQL queries using the data model.
-You can find result of below queries in the folder results.
+You can find result of below queries in the results folder.

 Q1: number of positive cases per country